 1. Determine if the plant you want to propagate from will grow from fresh growth or mature growth or both.
 Then cut healthy pieces of this year’s stem, vine, and branch and bring them back to your potting bench.
 If you’re going to be out for a while, pop the pieces into a plastic bag so that they don’t dry out.

 2. With a sharp knife, trim pieces to about eight to 12 inches (20-30 cm), cutting just below a bud or where a leaf comes out of the stem.
 If the growth has leaves growing on it, gently trim all of the leaves off except for the ones at the very top.
 Make a note of where the bottom-most part of the each piece is since it will not grow if you push the wrong end into soil.
-A tip from Carol Klein at Gardeners World is to use a sloping cut at the bottom end and a horizontal cut at the top so you won’t get mixed up.
+To not mix them up, use a sloping cut at the bottom end of a cutting and a horizontal cut at the top.

 3. Dip the end of each piece into Rooting Hormone Powder and then slip it into a [terracotta] pot filled with a free-draining potting mixture so that 75% of the cutting is under the level of the potting mix.
 The mix doesn’t need to be particularly nutritious at this point but it should allow excess moisture to flow through and away from roots quickly.
 Also, if the cutting already has leaves, leave two at the top to help feed the plant.
 For cuttings with buds, leave two or three of them above ground.